top of page

 “I’m just here for a few days, it doesn’t matter.”

 That’s not how immigration law works.
+Violations can lead to:

 • Visa cancellation